Protect Yourself and Your Family When You're Out in the Sun.

 Seek shade on sunny days.
 Use an umbrella at the beach or pool and take breaks under a tree or other shaded area.

 Be aware that water, snow, concrete and sand reflect sunlight, making UV exposure more intense.

 Do not use tanning beds or sunlamps.
 Click here for facts about tanning and stories from young women who used tanning beds.

 Use water resistant broad-spectrum sunscreen with an SPF of 30 or higher 15-30 minutes before going outside daily, even on cloudy days.
 Remember to reapply sunscreen at least every two hours and right after swimming, sweating or toweling off.
-Use a lip balm with an SPF of 15 or higher.
-Click here for an easy-to-use guide on new sunscreen regulations.
+Use a lip balm with an SPF of 30 or higher.
+Click here for an easy-to-use guide on sunscreen.

 In the winter, use sunscreen on any exposed skin, particularly the face.
 Be extra cautious if you are skiing or around snow.
 Snow reflects sunlight, resulting in intense UV rays.